What is the Canary Island Resident Discount?

-Residents of the Canary Islands are eligible for the following discounts:
+Residents of the Canary Islands are eligible for a 75% discount on domestic boat and air travel between the Canary Islands and to mainland Spain.

 There are some questions in life that no one seems to have the answers to.

 What is true happiness?

 Are North Americans eligible for island resident discounts in Spain?

 The answers are, of course: 1) Pachichi’s papas con mojo 🥔, 2) duh 👽 and 3) maybe 🤷.

 There are those that have waltzed into their local ayuntamiento and samba’d out with their certificado de viajes, free to hop aboard any Fred Olsen and explore the seven wonders of the seven islands at a delicious 75% discount… And then there are those that are denied.